verbb/formie/docs/developers/events.md

 ```

 ### The `modifyValueForExport` event
 The event that is triggered when preparing a field's value to be exported.
-You can use this on any class that includes the `FormFieldTrait` trait.
+You can use this on any class that extends the `verbb\formie\base\Field` class.

 Modify the `value` event property to set the value used.